How to Respond to Negative Google Reviews: Templates & Best Practices

 Template 2: Late Delivery or Service Delay

-Scenario: A customer received their order late, or a service appointment ran significantly over schedule.
+Scenario: A customer received their order late, or a service appointment ran greatly over schedule.

 Hi [Reviewer Name],